 Traveling librarian, Cussy Mary Carter is not only a book woman, she’s also the last of her kind, her skin a shade of blue unlike anyone else.
-Not everyone is keen on her or the Library Project.
-If Cussy wants to bring the joy of books to the hill folks, she’s going to have to confront prejudice as old as the Appalachias and suspicion as deep as the holler.
+If Cussy wants to bring the joy of books to the hill folks, she’s going to have to confront prejudice as old as the Appalachias.

 By Anissa Gray

-Althea, the eldest sister of the Butler family is a force to be reckoned with and her younger sisters have alternately appreciated and chafed at her strong will.
-They are as stunned as the rest of the small community when she and her husband, Proctor, are arrested, and in a heartbeat the family goes from one of the most respected in town to utter disgrace.
+Althea, the eldest sister of the Butler family, is a force to be reckoned with and her younger sisters have appreciated and chafed at her strong will.
+They are as stunned as the rest of the small community when she and her husband are arrested.

 By Erik Larson

 It is a story that many of us think we know but don’t, and Erik Larson tells it thrillingly, switching between hunter and hunted while painting a larger portrait of America at the height of the Progressive Era.
-Full of glamour and suspense, Dead Wake brings to life a cast of evocative characters, from famed Boston bookseller Charles Lauriat to pioneering female architect Theodate Pope to President Woodrow Wilson.
+Full of glamour and suspense, Dead Wake brings to life a cast of evocative characters.

 by Tara Westover